dawgllk/melodia/melodia-frontend/README.md

 # 🎵 Melodia – Music Discovery App

-Melodia is a fullstack web application that allows users to search for songs via the Spotify API, manage their favorite tracks, and interact with a clean, modern UI.
+Melodia is a fullstack web application that allows users to discover music via the Spotify API, manage their favorite tracks, and interact with a modern, responsive UI.

 ---

-## 🚀 Features (Frontend)
+## 🚀 Features

 ### 🔍 Search System
 - Search for songs and artists using the Spotify API
-- Clean and responsive search UI
 - Displays:
   - Song name
   - Artist(s)